 What is it like living in Montreal?
-Where is Montreal?
-How does cost of living in Montreal compare with other cities?
-We help you address some of the questions about Montreal before you research your adopted city further.
+How do living costs in Montreal compare with other Canadian cities?
+We help you address some of the questions about Montreal as you prepare to move to this unique city.

 Where is Montreal?

 Montreal is located in the southwest of the province of Quebec, just 70km (43 miles) from the US border.
 The city itself is situated on the Island of Montreal at the confluence of the Saint Lawrence and Ottawa rivers.